All Episodes

 So there is a battle there to be won.

-Then second, like you said, what we are willing to fund.
+Then, second, like you said, what we are willing to fund.

 I'd claw back every penny, and they don't deserve a new building, and they don't deserve another seventh floor.

-That that floor should be vacated.
+That floor should be vacated.

 Yeah, it should be left with the rats crawling around the Hoover building.